PolinaGusenkova/arg-microtexts-multilayer-eng-rus/README.md

 arg-microtexts-multilayer
 =========================

-This repository holds a corpus of 112 short argumentative tests, annotated according to three different theories of *discourse structure*.
+This repository holds a corpus of 112 short argumentative texts, annotated according to three different theories of *discourse structure*.

 Layers of annotation